-Goal 7 - Build partnerships to identify and implement innovative solutions that address mobility needs and other critical challenges in our community.
+Goal 7 - Build partnerships to identify and implement innovative solutions that address mobility needs and other critical challenges in our community such as access and equity as a service provider and as an employer.

-End Policy - Work with governmental entities, educational institutions, businesses, and not-for-profit community partners to understand our joint responsibility to facilitate great mobility options as well as educational and socio-economic opportunities in our community.
+End Policy - Work with governmental entities, educational institutions, businesses, and notfor-profit community partners to understand our joint responsibility to facilitate great mobility options as well as educational and socio-economic opportunities in our community.